 Packages

 A handling and storage fee will apply for each package received by the hotel.
-The Hyatt Regency Jacksonville Riverfront shall not be liable for safe or timely arrival of any packages sent to the hotel by or for the group.
+The Hyatt Regency Chicago shall not be liable for safe or timely arrival of any packages sent to the hotel by or for the group.
 It is the Group’s responsibility to check on the arrival of any packages and to check to insure that the contents are intact.
-The Hyatt Regency Jacksonville Riverfront accepts no liability for lost, stolen or damaged goods.
+The Hyatt Regency Chicago accepts no liability for lost, stolen or damaged goods.

 Scroll to Top